largest producer of starch in Europe

 Wheat is the second most-grown crop in the world.
 After rice, it is the cereal most consumed by humans.
 Wheat is used to produce flour for a variety of breads, pastries and many other products.
 It is also a cereal widely used in animal feed.

 Tereos Starch & Sweeteners possesses 7 wheat starch facilities spread around northern and southern Europe with its associate, the Frandino Group.
 The wheat delivered to Tereos Starch & Sweeteners’ facilities comes from the European Union, mainly from France.
-In addition; Tereos has owned a wheat starch facility in China in partnership with Wilmar since 2011.

 After harvesting, the wheat is cleaned, ground and sifted to separate the bran and germ from the flour.
 A wet process separation then takes place to separate the flour into starch and proteins.
 The wheat starch can be modified or hydrolysed later into glucose syrups.